1. Home

 If you’re not in a rush, you don’t have to pick this service, but efficiency is always helpful.

-Most surveyors will be able to tell you what their availability is.
+Most building surveyors will be able to tell you what their availability is.
 They'll also be able to share how long it takes them to write up the survey report before you book them.

 Clarity